Reimagining Master Data Management For Healthcare Organizations

 Master data management (MDM) and master patient index (MPI) services developed over the last 30 years in response to an increase in digital patient information and a need for streamlined data governance.
 MPIs first emerged as part of electronic health records (EHR) to identify duplicate records in the application.
 However, they were not built to match records across different sources.
 As more data was managed digitally, second-generation enterprise master patient index (EMPI) solutions were developed.
 Most recently, the first true hMDM solution has emerged as the next generation of MDM specifically for healthcare organizations.

-In this blog post, we will examine the different kinds of data management solutions and the advantages and disadvantages of each.
+In this blog post, we will examine the different kinds of health data management solutions and the advantages and disadvantages of each.
 To get a clearer picture, we will look at how well each solution solves the healthcare-care-specific business needs detailed above.
 By the end, you should have a better idea of whether MDM, EMPI, or hMDM is best for your needs.

 What is MDM?